robertoAHenkel/aaron/002-build-knowledgebase.md

 2. **Navigate to the Admin Panel:**
    - Open `http://localhost:3000/admin`
-   - You should see the "Knowledge Scraper Panel"

-3. **Add Documentation URLs:**
+3. **Add Scraping Target URLs:**
-   - Copy on eor several GCP documentation URLs
+   - For example, copy one or  several GCP documentation URLs
-   - Paste them into the "URLs" text area in the Admin Panel
    - Add a description such as "GCP Documentation in it's original wording in english language"

 4. **Extract Content:**